py-study-group/pull-request-counter/README.md

 Yeah, the pull-request counter currently maxes out at the number of entries Github returns from its API, which isn't a problem unless someone has more than 100 PRs in the designated window.
-Currently the user with the most PRs has *8*, so I'm not going to worry abou this.
+Currently the user with the most PRs has *8*, so I'm not going to worry about this.

+However, the 100 limit also applies the list of users.
+If it looks like we've got more than 100 users starring the `challenges` repo, we'll have to add pagination to this script.

 ## Usage